Kenny McEntyre: Orlando Predators (2008–2011)

 In October 2007, McEntyre was traded from the Brigade back to the Predators.

 In 2008, McEntyre played in all 16 regular season games, and recorded 49 tackles, 8 interceptions, 7 passes defensed, two forced fumbles, and four touchdowns.
 During Week 7 at the Grand Rapids Rampage he recorded the 75th interception of his career and returned it for a four-yard touchdown.
 Later in the season during Week 14 against the Rattlers, recorded the 80th and 81st interceptions of his career.

 On July 30, 2011, McEntyre played his last game in his career.
 It was a 63–48 loss to the Jacksonville Sharks in the first round of the playoffs.
 He finish his historic career with 96 regular season interceptions and 13 post-season interceptions.

-Non-playing career
+Post-playing career

 McEntyre initially began his coaching career on June 8, 2010, when he was named head coach of the Orlando Fantasy in the Lingerie Football League, a women's football league.
 However, he never coached a game for the team as he was replaced by the Predators' assistant coach Doug Miller before the 2010–11 season.